borferkic/Fix-WindowsIMG/README.md

 ##How to Use
 1. Download the script [HERE](https://github.com/borferkic/Fix-WindowsIMG/tree/main/files)
-2. Open by double-clicking
+2. Open it using Powershell
-3. Accept administrator permissions
+3. Run the code
 4. Navigate through the options

 ## Note
 - **Administrator Privileges:** Some operations within this script require elevated privileges.
-If not running as an administrator, the script will attempt to obtain elevated permissions.
+The script will attempt to obtain elevated permissions if not running as an administrator.